 - Create and provide appropriate support materials for distribution to employee volunteers.

-- Brief the employer on the career pathways students/learners are pursuing and what’s going on in the classroom.
+- Work with the employer to prepare for the interview.
+Brief the employer on the career pathways learners are pursuing and what’s going on in the classroom.

 During The Mock Interview:

-- If rotating students/learners through a group of employers, make sure you have a schedule and that someone is keeping track of time and coordinating the activity.
+- If rotating learners through a group of employers, make sure you have a schedule and that someone is keeping track of time and coordinating the activity.